abdoemadselim/Ecommerce-Store-DB/README.md

 	🎯 6.
 A transaction query to lock the row with product id = 211 from being updated

-	🔎 7. on query to lock the field (quantity) with product id = 211 from being updated
+	🔎 7.
+A transaction query to lock the field (quantity) with product id = 211 from being updated

 ### 📊 Query Optimizations